john-z-yang/kafka-encabulator/README.md

 Usage: main.py [OPTIONS]

 Options:
-  --path PATH             The file path of the JSON schema (mutually exclusive
+  --path PATH             File path of the JSON schema.
+(Mutually exclusive
-                          with --schema).
+                          with --schema)
-  --schema TEXT           The JSON schema. (mutually exclusive with --path).
-  --count INTEGER         Number of JSON objects to produce.
+  --schema TEXT           JSON schema.
+(Mutually exclusive with --path) --count INTEGER         Number of JSON objects to produce.
-  --kafka <TEXT TEXT>...
-The kafka server and topic.
+  --seed INTEGER          Seed for the PRNG.  [default: 0] --kafka <TEXT TEXT>...
+Kafka server and topic.
   --help                  Show this message and exit.
 ```